 The control includes a dry contact alarm output.
 This is an SPDT circuit, rated at 5 amps at 120 volts.
 This contact can be used to activate an alarm light or bell or notify a building management system if the boiler goes into a lockout condition.
 The circuit between the ALARM COM and NC terminals is closed during normal operation and the circuit between ALARM COM and NO is open during normal operation.
-The connections depicted in Figure 26 show two 120 volt lights connected to the alarm terminals.
-One light will be on when the boiler is in normal mode and the other light will be on when the boiler is in lockout mode.
+The connections depicted in Figure 30 show two 120 volt lights connected to the alarm terminals.
+One light will be on when the boiler is in lockout mode.